Oregon State University

 4. Impact of Process - Portions of the manufacturing process can adversely affect wood quality and adhesive performance.
 The complexities of mechanical processing, moisture in wood, and pressing must be better understood to help manufacturers balance productivity and quality.
 Areas that could benefit from fundamental study include:

 The WBC offers annual continuing education short courses at Virginia Tech and Oregon State University on wood adhesion and wood material science, with an empasis on wood composites.
 On-line short courses are also offered throughout the year through Oregon State University.
+Members of the Center are eligible for reduced registration fees.
 Visit our website for more information.

 Extensive chemistry, engineering and microscopy laboratories, as well as pilot-plant facilities, contribute to the WBC research effort.
-Detailed descriptions of facilities are posted on the websites of WBC Sites Virginia Tech, and subcontracted partner universities.
+Detailed descriptions of facilities are posted on the Department websites of WBC Sites Oregon State University and Virginia Tech, and subcontracted partner universities.
 Contact the Center for additional information and referals for specific needs.